Brinks vs. ADT: Comparing Two Old Guards of Home Security

 For monitoring, ADT and Brinks both offer three options: an entry-level plan with only professional monitoring, a midlevel plan with monitoring and smart-home features, and a top-tier plan with professional monitoring, smart home features, and video monitoring with cloud storage.

-Contract terms have become more flexible recently.
-ADT now offers month-to-month monitoring after an initial 36-month agreement for professionally installed systems.
-Their Self-Setup systems require no long-term contracts at all.
-Brinks typically requires a 36-month monitoring agreement, though we find that terms can vary based on equipment financing choices.
+ADT requires a 36-month agreement for professionally installed systems with financed equipment.
+Brinks also requires a 36-month monitoring agreement, though terms can vary based on equipment financing choices.

 Even though ADT and Brinks are two of the best security systems, we recommend them only to homeowners or long-term renters who have stability in their living arrangements.
 If you’re a short-term renter, take a look at our roundup of the best apartment security systems for options that will work for you.